 If the professor/instructor says “no” to auditing the class, don’t take it personally.
 There may be limited course materials or restrictions according to the department or program.

 You will need the professor of each course you are auditing to sign off on a separate form.
 This should be done at the beginning of the term, but since Yale College has their shopping period for classes the first two weeks of the semester, instructors may not give you a firm answer until the third week of classes.
 Permission is required of the instructor and of Dean Risa Sodi, 1 Prospect Street, SSS 25, 432-8427.

 Open Yale Courses

 A number of Yale University courses are available online through Open Yale.
 Choose a course you are interested in from the selected list and stream the recorded class lectures from the Open Yale website.
 Course materials can be downloaded in PDF form.
 These courses are free and registration is not required.
 No course credit is given.

 Volunteering is a rewarding way to meet new people and become a part of the community.
-You can use volunteer opportunities to strength skills you already have or learn new skills in a field that interests you.
+You can use volunteer opportunities to strengthen skills you already have or learn new skills in a field that interests you.
 This can be particularly appealing for spouses and partners who are ineligible for employment in the U.S. due to immigration status.